AziPalmer/hello-world/README.md

 # hello-world

-this is my first crack at free code camp this one is the readme-edits
+This is my first crack at free code camp

+Hi Humans!
+Please take me to your leader.